Scalar-Wave Signatures of Wormholes in Dark Matter Halos: Representative Redshift Functions and Dark Matter Halo Profiles

 \section{Representative Redshift Functions and Dark Matter Halo Profiles}

 The redshift function $\Phi(r)$ governs the local modulation of the scalar-field frequency and directly affects the effective refractive index $n_{\rm eff}(r,\omega)$.
-A Teo-type redshift, $\Phi(r) = -a/r$, enhances the local frequency near the throat, reducing the spatial extent of evanescent regions and increasing the density of quasi-bound states.
-Cored halo-inspired redshifts,
+A Teo-type redshift, $\Phi(r) = -a/r$, enhances the local frequency near the throat, thereby reducing the spatial extent of evanescent regions and increasing the density of quasi-bound states.
+Cored halo-inspired redshift profiles,